Raid-Training-Initiative/RTI/text/faq.md

 `[6] Can I run my own homebrew offmeta build?`
 Our default stance is no; we expect you to bring a character with a meta build into our training runs.
 You can easily check what the meta builds are from the Snow Crows website: <https://snowcrows.com/>

 Be aware that if you are returning to the game after a break, the builds you may be familiar with are probably no longer in use, and/or their gear may have changed significantly.
-Having only recently returned to the game is not an acceptable excuse to run an out-of-date build in training runs when you can easily check through Snow Crows or simply asking in #general chat.
+Having only recently returned to the game is not an acceptable excuse to run an out-of-date build in training runs when you can easily check through Snow Crows or simply ask in #general chat.

 If you wish to use anything else, please ask the commander running the event, prior to signing up.
 _ _